About the Training Observatory

 Analysis of the training practices of businesses covers employees' access to training, businesses' training effort, and the State's financial contribution to businesses' training plans under legislation aimed at supporting and developing lifelong vocational training.

 See the latest analysis of company training practices.

 A recurrent survey of training bodies in the Grand Duchy is carried out every three years; it throws light on the structure and training practices of training bodies.

 See the results of the last survey.

 - TEVA - Transition École-Vie Active (transition from school to working life)

 The aim of the longitudinal TEVA study is to analyse the careers of young people on leaving the school system.
-Career prospects for young people with vocational training qualifications and those leaving the general secondary school system are presented by means of a 'barometer' of professional insertion.
+Career prospects for young people with initial vocational training qualifications are presented by means of a 'barometer' of professional insertion.

 The Training Observatory is also responsible in Luxembourg for coordinating ReferNet, the European Network of Reference and Expertise in Vocational Education and Training.